 Walks around The Lizard

 The high but relatively flat plateau of the Lizard means that the walks here are all of a similar grade, with a few climbs where rivers have cut valleys but nothing really extreme.
 At Lizard Point there are walks to Kynance Cove or a longer one from Cadgwith.
 On the western side of the Lizard, a pair of circular routes run from Mullion to Kynance Cove via Predannack that can either be done individually or combined.
 There is also a shorter circular route taking in Mullion's 3 coves.
 There is also a walk from via the Gunwalloe Coves from Poldhu Cove to Cury or a shorter route from the Loe Bar to the Gunwalloe Coves.
-On the eastern side of The Lizard, there are two walks from Coverack.
+On the eastern side of The Lizard, there are walks around Coverack, St Keverne and Helford.

 A circular walk through woods and meadows to Porthoustock and Porthallow from St Keverne, settled in the Dark Ages by Celtic monks trading with Brittany

 A circular walk from Kennack Sands to Cadgwith Cove via the Poltesco valley where during Victorian times waterwheels and steam engines powered an industry producing large decorative pieces of serpentine but has now been recolonised by nature

 A circular walk around the creeks of the Helford River and the small villages settled by Celtic monks from Brittany.

 A circular walk around the Loe Pool, the largest natural freshwater lake in Cornwall, and along the Loe Bar, one of Cornwall's most treacherous beaches on which 100 of those onboard the HMS Anson drowned metres from the shore, motivating the invention of the rocket lifesaving apparatus that saved thousands of lives.